Imprint of massive neutrinos on Persistent Homology of large-scale structure: The Foundation tenets of PERSISTENT HOMOLOGY

-In this section, we describe relevant aspects of Persistent Homology as a tool for quantitative characterization of the morphology of discrete data sets.
-Suppose that we have a cosmological data set sampled on a cubical lattice, $\mathcal{M}$.
-This data set can consist of the locations of dark matter particles (or dark matter halos) extracted from an N-body simulation or the locations of galaxies obtained from a cosmic survey.
-For the purposes of this work, we will be dealing with the position of dark matter particles.
-Let lattice $\mathcal{M}$ includes $N^3_{grid}$ regular cubic cells.
-Having the position of the dark matter particles, we can assign a number density contrast to each cell of the lattice as follows:
+In this section, we outline pertinent features of PH for quantifying the morphology of discrete data sets.
+Consider a cosmological dataset sampled on a cubical lattice, $\mathcal{M}$.
+This dataset may consist of the locations of dark matter particles (or dark matter halos) obtained from N-body simulations, or the positions of galaxies from a cosmic survey.
+For this work, we focus on the positions of dark matter particles.
+Assume that the lattice $\mathcal{M}$ is divided into $N^3_{grid}$ regular cubic cells.
+Given the positions of the dark matter particles at a specific time, we assign a number density contrast to each cell of the lattice as follows:

-where $n (\boldsymbol{r},t)$ represents the number of particles placed in the cell associated to location $\boldsymbol{r}$ at cosmic epoch, $t$, and $\bar{n}(t)$ shows the mean number of particles over all cells at $t$.
-It turns out that $\delta\in[-1,+\infty)$.
-Throughout this paper, we fix $t$ to the present epoch, namely the redshift equates to zero, therefore, we drop the time-dependency of our introduced parameters.
-Since we are looking for a remarkable gadget to recognize massive neutrinos, therefore redshift dependency evaluation is out of the scope of the current research.
+where $n (\boldsymbol{r},t)$ represents the number of particles placed in the cell associated with the location $\boldsymbol{r}$ at cosmic epoch, $t$, and $\bar{n}(t)$ shows the mean number of particles over all cells at $t$.
+According to the definition given by Eq. (\ref{eq:density_field}), we have $\delta\in[-1,+\infty)$.
+Throughout this paper, we fix ``$t$" to the present epoch, taking a snapshot of the simulation at the final evolution epoch, $z=0$.
+Consequently, we omit the time-dependency of our introduced parameters.
+Our current research does not address the redshift dependency, which we leave for future work.